CodeMini100/mini-langchain/README.md

   - Integration of external tools via a standardized interface.
   - A command-line interface (CLI) for interactive use.
   - Comprehensive logging, testing, and documentation.

-The generated project skeleton will include placeholder files with detailed TODOs and hints to help you develop a fully functional MVP framework.
-Your final implementation should eventually comprise approximately 700+ lines of original code.

 ---------------------------------------------------------------------
 Task Breakdown & Detailed Hints: